xitu/gold-miner/article/2021/web-share-for-modern-web-apps.md

 # Web Share for Modern Web Apps

-## Web Share API for Modern Web Apps

-#### Using sharing options similar to mobile devices across web apps

 ![](https://cdn-images-1.medium.com/max/5760/1*QXEz4H_A4nons0JRZmblhQ.png)

+> Recently, Web Share and Web Share API started to support Windows and Chrome OS, making it interesting for Web Developers.

 Have you ever come across the Web Share API?
 At least many of you may have heard of the term.
 Web Share API was out there for some time now.
 However, the initial support for Web Share API was limited to mobile devices.

----

-> # Recently, Web Share and Web Share API started to support Windows and Chrome OS, making it interesting for Web Developers.

 ## Web Share API — Quick Demo